PlanaReLoc: Camera Relocalization in 3D Planar Primitives via Region-Based Structure Matching¶

 Key Findings¶

-- Planar primitives are highly effective relocalization primitives in structured environments: In indoor scenes, planes cover the majority of surfaces, providing stable and reliable 2D-3D correspondences.
+- Planar primitives are highly effective relocalization primitives in structured environments: Floors and walls provide stable 2D-3D correspondences.

 Highlights & Insights¶

-- Lightweight: Planar maps have small storage footprints and matching involves far fewer candidates (tens of planes vs. tens of thousands of points), resulting in high computational efficiency.
+- Lightweight: Small map storage and fewer matching candidates (tens of planes vs. thousands of points) lead to high computational efficiency.

 Limitations & Future Work¶